 Dr Roy F. Chemaly is a Professor of Medicine in the Department of Infectious Diseases, Infection Control & Employee Health at the University of Texas MD Anderson Cancer Center in Houston, Texas, USA.
 Dr Chemaly completed his training in infectious diseases and medical microbiology at the Cleveland Clinic Foundation in Ohio, USA.
 He is board-certified in internal medicine/infectious diseases, medical quality, and medical microbiology.

 Dr Chemaly devoted his career studying viral infections in immunocompromised patients, specifically those undergoing hematopoietic cell transplantation (HCT) for hematologic malignancies.
-He published extensively on mechanisms to treat and prevent viral infections in this population.
+He published extensively on mechanisms to predict, treat and prevent viral infections in this population.
 During his tenure at MD Anderson Cancer Center, he established the clinical virology research program and assembled a research team that conducts phase II and phase III clinical trials for new antiviral drugs, desperately needed for our immunocompromised patients, in addition to PI-initiated trials and lab protocols.
-He led and successfully completed more than 15 international and national clinical trials and several studies focusing on diagnosis and management of viral infections; data from which have been presented nationally and internationally with subsequent publications of more than 140 manuscripts in high-impact journals.
+He led and successfully completed more than 15 international and national clinical trials and several studies focusing on diagnosis and management of viral infections; data from which have been presented nationally and internationally with subsequent publications of more than 150 manuscripts in high-impact journals.
 Dr Chemaly's work has been reported in numerous peer-reviewed journals including New England Journal of Medicine, Blood, Journal of Infectious Diseases, and Clinical Infectious Diseases.